 In addition to a long-running collaboration with Wellcome Collection, I’ve led walks for the Museum of London, the Bloomsbury Festival, the Queen’s Gallery, the British Science Festival, UCL Medical School, Imperial College Medical School, Regent’s College, ACCENT International, the Royal College of General Practitioners, and many schools and colleges around the world.

 Below is a list of the guided walks I’m currently offering.
 All are around two hours long, all begin and end near a tube station, and all are suitable for groups of up to 25 people.
-If you’d like to enquire about arranging a walk, drop me a line at richard [at] richardbarnettwriter [dot] com.
+I don’t have a regular schedule of walks, but I’m always happy to arrange one for you or your group – drop me a line at richard [at] richardbarnettwriter [dot] com.

 Last Rites: Bodies And Burials In The Ancient City

 More than three hundred thousand people work in the Square Mile each day, but their numbers are dwarfed by the dead beneath their feet.
 London is a great city of the departed, its oldest districts – Holborn, Fleet Street, the ancient City itself – built on two thousand years of bodies, bones and dust.
 From murderers dancing the hempen jig at Newgate to plague victims dumped in mass graves at Charterhouse Square, Last Rites tells the shockingly lively story of London’s nameless dead and their part in the making of the modern city.